Extended momentum-dependent interaction for transport models and neutron stars: Theoretical framework

 The $E^{\mathrm{MD}}_{\tau \tau^{\prime}}$ can be expanded as a power series of $p_{F_{\tau}}$ (here we consider the case of SNM with $p_{F_{\tau}}=p_{F}=a \hbar \rho^{1/3}$):

-It can been seen from Eq.~(\ref{eq:EOS3Y}) that the inclusion of the DD term as in Eq.~(\ref{eq:H_DD}) leads to the EOS that can be expressed as a power series in $\rho^{1/3}$ (equivalently the Fermi momentum $p_F$), from $\rho^{2/3}$ to $\rho^{9/3}$, while the contributions from DD terms and MD terms can be clearly distinguished. \end{widetext}
+It can been seen from Eq.~(\ref{eq:EOS3Y}) that the inclusion of the DD term as in Eq.~(\ref{eq:H_DD}) leads to the EOS that can be expressed as a power series in $\rho^{1/3}$ (equivalently the Fermi momentum $p_F$), from $\rho^{2/3}$ to $\rho^{9/3}$, while the contributions from DD terms and MD terms can be clearly distinguished.
+We would like to mention that different choices of power exponent in DD term and their impact on the nuclear EOS have been investigated in Refs.~\cite{Yang:2016mvq,Burrello:2020myg}.
+By employing different powers for $p_F$ in DD term compared to MD term, the corresponding nuclear EOS may better reproduce the low-density behaviors predicted by microscopic calculations~\cite{Yang:2016nkd,Wellenhofer:2021eis}. \end{widetext}

 The EOS of isospin asymmetric nuclear matter can be expanded as a power series in $\delta$, i.e.,

 where $E_0(\rho)$ is the EOS of the SNM.
 The symmetry energy $E_{\mathrm{sym}}(\rho)$ and the fourth-order symmetry energy $E_{\mathrm{sym},4}(\rho)$ can be expressed as